 - Choose your Highers from those subjects which you enjoy most and which support your career aspirations.
 These subjects are the ones that you will study in depth. - Choose your Standards to give you a good balanced programme.
 You will be asked to record these subject choices on the application form.

-GROUP 1 - LANGUAGE A
+GROUP 1 - LITERATURE or LANGUAGE and LITERATURE